marcj/angular-desktop-ui/packages/angular-test/src/assets/docs/getting-started.md

 <p>
     Include the scss files in your <code>angular.json</code>.
     Importing it via <code>@import "..."</code> in <code>src/style.scss</code> does not work.
+    If you use a custom icon font as described in the Icon chapter, don't import the <code>icon.scss</code> here.
 </p>

 ```json